Skip to contents

 Choosing a digital filter

 There are a few digital filtering methods available in mnirs.
-Which option is best for you will depend in large part on the sample rate of the data and the frequency of the response/phenomena being observed.
+Which option is best for you will depend in large part on the sample rate of your data and the frequency of the response signal/phenomena you are interested in observing.

 Choosing filter parameters is an important processing step to improve signal-to-noise ratio and enhance our subsequent interpretations.
-Over-filtering the data can introduce data artefacts which can negatively influence the signal analysis and interpretations just as much as trying to analyse overly-noisy raw data.
+Over-filtering the data can introduce data artefacts which can negatively influence signal analysis and interpretations, just as much as trying to analyse overly-noisy raw data.

 It is perfectly valid to choose a digital filter by iteratively testing filter parameters until the signal or response of interest appears to be visually optimised with minimal data artefacts, to your satisfaction.

-We will discuss the process of choosing a digital filter more in depth in another vignette <currently under development>.
+We will discuss the process of choosing a digital filter more in depth in another article coming soon.

 filter_mnirs()